ryanbates1990/dnd/Nightmare and the Nexus/Slygarten/Clockwork_District.md

 - Custom Enchantments: Lirella provides consultations for custom enchantments, tailoring magical effects to suit the preferences and needs of discerning customers.
 Fees may apply.
 - Discounts for Rare Materials: Patrons offering rare magical materials receive discounts on both standard and custom enchanted items.
 - Knowledgeable Assistant, `Thrain Stonescribe`, assists customers in understanding the properties and potential of magical items.

+## C2 - Magic Supply Co (Spell supplies, scrolls)

+> The exterior exudes an otherworldly glow, with runic symbols adorning the windows and a magical chime that announces each entrance.
+As you enter the shop, your hair stands up like you're being electrified by lightning.
+Shelves are lined with crystal vials, arcane sigils, and carefully preserved specimens of magical flora, creating an ambiance of arcane elegance.

+- **Proprietress:** `Esmeralda Starwhisper`,  A tall and elegant elven sorceress with silver hair standing on end, wearing flowing robes adorned with celestial motifs.

+**Merchandise:**
+1. **Rare Spell Components:** Uncommon herbs, ethereal essences, and other components required for advanced magical rituals and spells.
+2. **Enchanted Crystals:** Gemstones imbued with latent magical energy, suitable for enhancing spells or crafting magical items.
+3. **Scrolls and Tomes:** Grimoires and scrolls containing esoteric spells, rituals, and incantations from various magical traditions.
+4. **Magical Artifacts:** Curiosities such as amulets, trinkets, and small magical devices that are both ornamental and functional.

+**Services:**
+- **Component Identification:** Esmeralda offers identification services for unknown magical components, unveiling their properties and potential uses.
+- **Custom Spell Component Kits:** Spellcasters can request personalized kits tailored to their preferred schools of magic or specific needs.